Des drones pour les forces de l'ordre : 6 étapes pour organiser une mission

 Depending on the answers, key specifications must be checked:

-Automated flight procedure to help the flight operators focus on gathering intelligence from the screen.
-Enough automation to allow the pilot to observe live data and communicate critical information for instant situational awareness updates.
+- Automated flight procedure to help the flight operators focus on gathering intelligence from the screen.

 2- Reviewing area specific flight regulations